All motifs

 Weather

-Weather as emotional register, meteorological conditions used to externalise the speaker's emotional experience or the trajectory of a relationship.
-In Taylor's writing weather typically marks transitions: storms standing for tumult, snow and frost for a love gone cold, sunshine for a naivety later seen for what it was.
-The image extends across storms, snow, wind, frost, fog and the absence of rain, with drought operating as the register's inverse face.
-Rain, the condition she returns to most, now carries its own dedicated treatment as a motif in its own right.
+Weather as a stand-in for feeling: outside conditions used to show what the speaker feels or where a relationship is heading.
+It usually marks a turn - storms for upheaval, snow and frost for a love gone cold, sunshine for a naivety she later sees through.
+It runs across storms, snow, wind, frost and fog, with drought as its dried-out opposite.
+Rain, the condition she returns to most, now has its own motif.

-Weather carries the charge of conditions imposed from outside the speaker, a register she cannot control but must inhabit.
-The shift from one weather state to another often marks the moment a relationship turns, fair conditions giving way to storm or frost as feeling curdles or cools.
+Weather is the part of feeling that comes from outside and cannot be controlled, only lived through.
+The shift from one kind of weather to another often marks the moment a relationship turns - fair conditions giving way to storm or frost as feeling sours or cools.

 Opalite